Free Network Diagnostics: Check IP, Run Speed Test, Measure HTTP Round-Trip Time, and Detect VPN Leaks

 A single TCP stream saturates to the bandwidth-delay product and spends its first seconds in slow-start, so single-stream tests under-report on anything above ~100 Mbps.
 NetStats opens four parallel streams to speed.cloudflare.com, discards the first 500 ms warm-up window, and measures 6 seconds of steady-state throughput — matching how Ookla and Cloudflare's own speed test operate.

-Browsers cannot send ICMP, so NetStats times HTTP round-trips to each target using performance.now().
-A warm-up fetch establishes the TCP/TLS connection first; the next 4 requests reuse that connection, so their timing approximates network RTT plus a few ms of HTTP overhead.
-The displayed value is the median — robust against one-off spikes.
+It's not ICMP ping — browsers can't send ICMP packets (no raw sockets).
+NetStats times HTTP request/response to each target using performance.now().
+A warm-up fetch establishes the TCP/TLS connection first; the next 4 requests reuse that keep-alive connection, so their timing approximates network RTT plus a few ms of HTTP request/parse overhead.
+The displayed value is the median.
+Expect numbers higher than `ping <host>` at the terminal: warm HTTP keep-alive adds ~5–10ms above ICMP RTT, cold HTTP can add 100ms+ (TCP + TLS handshakes).

 Why does my IPv4 address change between refreshes?

 Mobile carriers (Cosmote, Vodafone, T-Mobile, AT&T, etc.) use Carrier-Grade NAT.
 Thousands of subscribers share a pool of public IPv4s, and each outbound TCP/UDP connection is hashed onto one pool member by 5-tuple.
-So api.ipify.org can return a different IPv4 on consecutive requests without anything changing on your device.
+So even the same source (whether it's our /api/ip function or api.ipify.org) can return a different IPv4 on consecutive requests without anything changing on your device.
 Your IPv6, if present, is stable and personally-identifying.

 What is an ASN and why should I care?